Why China has so few female leaders

 Many women -- like real estate maven Zhang Xin and tech entrepreneur Hu Weiwei -- are succeeding in business and academia, but female politicians remain a rare breed.
 Time magazine included Jiang Qing, Mao's wife and leader of the "Gang of Four" during the Cultural Revolution, as one of the 25 most powerful women of the past century, but she only reached the Politburo.

 The country's two most senior female politicians today are vice premier Liu Yandong, a scion of a political dynasty -- her father was a close ally of former Chinese President Jiang Zemin -- and Sun Chunlan, a somewhat obscure Politburo member.

-Both are over the mandatory retirement age.
+In this week's leadership reshuffle, Liu retired from the Politburo, leaving Sun as the only female member.

 Another notable female politician is Fu Ying.
 While she is not a member of the Politburo, she's only the second woman to ever hold the position of vice foreign minister.